eBay/arc/README.md

 - Read how to set flags in the documentation for each [supported environment](#supported-environments).

-- Read more about using [flags in filenames](./packages/arc-resolver).
+- Read more about defining [flags in filenames](./packages/arc-resolver/README.md#defining-flags).

 ## Use cases